Corporate Governance Seal

 10. Timely filing / release of annual financial reports

 c.
 Is the true and fairness/fair representation of the annual financial statement/reports affirmed by the board of directors/commissioners and/or the relevant officers of the company?
-Execution of the Directors’ Responsibility Over Financial Documents (Statement by the Diectors confirming the truth and fairness of TPB’s financial statements similar to a Statement of Management Responsibility) embodied in Board Resolution No. 253.
+The Statement of Management’s Responsibility for Financial Statements was signed by the Tourism Board Chairperson, the TPB Chief Operating Officer, and the Acting Head of the Finance Department.

 11. 11.a.
 Corporate Vision and Mission / Strategy